Charlie Behan (actor)

 Charlie Behan (born October 2004) is a British actor and DJ.
-He has played the role of Charlie Dean on the British soap opera Hollyoaks since 2011.
+He has played the role of Charlie Dean on the British soap opera Hollyoaks between 2011 and 2026.
 For his role on the soap, he was nominated for "Best Young Performer" at the 2022 Inside Soap Awards.

 Life and career

 Charlie Behan was born in October 2004.
 He is from Manchester.
 In 2010, Behan briefly played the guest role of Tré Davenport in the British soap opera Hollyoaks.
 The following year, six-year old Behan returned to the soap and took over the role of Charlie Dean from Joshua McConville.
 Originally a child cast member of the soap, Behan's appearances increased as the character became involved in more adult storylines.
+In 2015, Hollyoaks executive producer Bryan Kirkwood said that he was happy that Behan was "at the heart of the action at long last" due to Charlie being a witness of the Gloved Hand Killer, with Kirkwood calling Behan a "fantastic little actor".
 In late 2019, Behan was involved in the Hollyoaks County Line drugs storyline, which actress Jessica Fox was happy about due to Behan being one of the longest serving cast members on the soap.
 Behan was longlisted for "Best Young Performer" at the 2022 Inside Soap Awards for his role as Charlie.
 In 2023, Behan said that he was not considering leaving the soap, explaining, "I feel like Hollyoaks is my home.
 I don't think I should leave – and there's no need to go elsewhere when I've got all these big storylines...
 I've grown up here and it's all I've ever known".
 He also added that he liked doing storylines that were relevant to people his age, such as teenage drug use.
 That same year, the character was involved in a storyline which saw Charlie struggle with his mental health and attempt to kill himself, which led to Behan receiving praise from viewers.
 Behan did research and worked with charities for the storyline.
 The character's other storylines have included his anxiety and academic struggles and a love triangle between him, Ella Richardson (Erin Palmer) and Shing Lin Leong (Izzie Yip).
 Sarah Ellis called Behan a "star" that had "really come of age" amid the storyline of Charlie's mental health struggles.